What is the Advantage and Disadvantage of wholesale glass beer mugs

 Some of the benefits of plastic packaging include:

 There is a reason you see it more than glass in the grocery store these days.
-Technology has come a long way and plastic containers do a great job of sealing in flavor and preserving it for a long period of time.
+Technology has come a long way, and plastic containers do a great job of sealing in flavor and preserving it for a long period of time. - Reduced transportation weight

-Glass is much heavier than plastic, which leads to higher transportation costs, including cushioning to keep those glass packed products safe.
-Because plastic is light, there are large cost savings when transporting truckloads of plastic packed products.
-In 2012 Planters switched from glass to plastic for their line of peanut products and reduced shipping weight by a whopping 84%!
+Glass is much heavier than plastic, which leads to higher transportation costs, including cushioning to keep those glass-packed products safe.
+Because plastic is light, there are large cost savings when transporting truckloads of plastic-packed products.
+In 2012, Planters switched from glass to plastic for their line of peanut products and reduced shipping weight by a whopping 84%! - Performance and energy-efficient

 Most plastic containers are designed to absorb a small amount of trauma without breaking or cracking.
-Being durable also helps pack more product into tractor-trailers or shipping containers without fear of breakage.
+Being durable also helps pack more products into tractor-trailers or shipping containers without fear of breakage.

 Some of the disadvantages of plastic packaging include: